pikvm/pikvm/docs/faq.md

 As a first step, we recommend carefully reading our documentation on [GitHub](https://github.com/pikvm/pikvm) or the updated [documentation](https://docs.pikvm.org).
 Most steps to successfully set up your PiKVM are already described there.
 If you run into any issues you can check this page which will list common errors.
 If that still doesn't help you you're welcome to raise an [issue ticket](https://github.com/pikvm/pikvm/issues) or [join our Discord](https://discord.gg/bpmXfz5) for further help.

+!!! warning "Everything presented in thie FAQ has been provided by the community and/or from various Arch/RPF Wiki references, it is posted here as a convenience"

 ## Common questions